Do you remember

 The CPF specifically aims to reduce the cost of thermal network constraints through a new service aimed at instantaneously removing MWs from congested areas of the transmission system and injecting MWs into less constrained areas after a fault on the network occurs.

-The objective being ultimately to provide another option to the ESO for managing those assets in constrained areas, rather than often paying them to either reduce their output or turn off to manage any network constraints though the BM.
+The objective being ultimately to provide another option to the ESO for managing those assets in constrained areas, rather than often paying them to either reduce their output or turn off to manage any network constraints through the BM.
 The benefit of this could be a lower cost to the consumer by reducing balancing services costs, be cheaper than building additional transmission network and potentially provide more optionality to manage future uncertainty in the generation mix.

 Another day in paradise